Discover the Charm of Mount Angel Oktoberfest and Mount Angel Abbey in Oregon.

 Rare Books

 The Antiquarian and Rare Books collections consist of over 5,000 titles published between 1300 and 1900, most of them Roman Catholic.
 In the early 1980s, the nucleus of this collection underwent extensive conservation and cataloging.
-These books are housed in the vault, in Room 208, and the archives.
+These books are housed in the vault, in Room 208, and in the archives.

 The library seats 200 patrons in 30 closed and 40 open carrels.
 It accommodates a comfortable reading room with current issues of over 300 periodicals, a music listening and group study room, large study tables on the ground floor, and sunlit study areas around the staircases.
 The library collection numbers over 225,000 volumes, while the building could hold up to 300,000 volumes.